greyscaled/markdownlint-rule-title-case-style/README.md

   `proper-names` is _extremely_ handy, as usually these names should not just impact headings, but text anywhere else in the document.

+  Unfortunately, this rule doesn't have access to `proper-names`, and so at this time you need to copy them to `ignore`.

   If you have proper names, such as "Kubernetes", "Apple" or "JavaScript", then configure them as a proper name.